 This course is for the serious-minded student who wants to better his/her preparation for Calculus and other higher mathematics.
 It explores the relationship between advanced algebra topics and trigonometry.
 Students are challenged to discover and comprehend the nature of graphs, nonlinear systems, and polynomial and rational functions.
 The course will also cover arithmetic and geometric sequences, conic sections, trigonometric proofs, Law of Sines, Law of Cosines, and mathematical induction.
 A graphics calculator will be helpful for some of the content in the course.
-Through a partnership with Butler County Community College, students may opt to pay and pursue a 3 credit MATH 102 course: Trigonometry and Functions.
-For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the quidance webpage.
+Through a partnership with La Roche University, students may opt to pay and pursue a 3 credit MATH 1029 course: Pre-Calculus.
+For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.

 PREREQUISITE(S): 80% or better in Honors Algebra 2 or 90% or better in Algebra 2 along with teacher recommendation.
-Butler County Community College requires a high school GPA of: Sophomore 3.25, Junior 3.0, Senior 2.75.
-Additionally, students are required to take Math placement exams or meet testing requirements through the ACT or SAT.
-BC3 provides placement testing opportunities in the summer prior to the school year.
-Students not seeking BC3 credit do not have to take placement exams.
+La Roche requires a high school GPA of 3.0.